 Protective clothing - what you should know

-Wear coveralls for your own safety – and choose the right protective suit based on the work hazard and risk of injury.
+Use a protective suit for your own safety - and choose the correct suit based on the risk of the work and the possibility of injury.

 Assess the task based on these three categories:

 - Minimal risk where you can fully identify risks and where only superficial injury might occur, such as regular cleaning and gardening.

 - Moderate risk where you can immediately identify the risk and where there is a risk of permanent, non-life threatening injuries.

 - High risk where you either do not have any means of assessing how hazardous the work is and/or whether it carries a risk of serious harm/fatality such as from chemicals exposure.

 Wearing a reflective vest and a coverall could save your life

 Proper protective wear is more important than you might think – in fact, it's vital.